slaclab/pydm-tutorial/docs/source/action/designer_expert.rst

     The first ``QLabel`` will be the title of our screen:

     #.
-Drag and drop a ``QLabel`` at the previously added ``QVBoxLayout``.
+Drag and drop a ``QLabel`` into the previously added ``QVBoxLayout``.
     #.
 Set the ``text`` property of this label to: ``Configuring Motor: ${MOTOR}``.

        .. note::

-          :ref:`Macros` are not something exclusive of PyDM Widgets, they can be used with any kind of widget and at any property, in this case we are using it to add the motor ``PV`` name to the title.
+          :ref:`Macros` are not something exclusive to PyDM Widgets, they can be used with any kind of widget and in any property, in this case we are using it to add the motor ``PV`` name to the title.
+However, due to limitations in Qt Designer, you cannot specify a macro for a variable that is numeric-only inside designer itself.
+An (unfortunate) work-around is to edit the .ui file in a text editor, and insert your macro variable into the XML that defines the display.

     #.
 In order to make the label look better as a title, add the following to
        the ``stylesheet`` property: